Music Psychology & Therapy: What Is The Psychology Of Music?

 Music psychologists have long been interested in exploring people’s motivations for listening.
 Research has identified a wide range of reasons why people seek out songs, including:

-• Aiding in concentration
+- Aiding in concentration and other cognitive functions

 Understanding music psychology and how listening connects to feelings

-Interestingly, the researchers found that Reason three, social bonding, was the least frequent answer given by participants in their study.
+Interestingly, the researchers found that reason three, social bonding, was the least frequent answer given by participants in their study.
 This suggests that although music can be considered a type of language, we may use it more often to communicate with ourselves than others.

 What music psychology might mean for your health